sugeets/aem-core-wcm-components/EDAM-1.a-Configuration-Guide.md

 <div class="3D&quot;Section1&quot;">

-<span style="">Configs for restricting me=
-tadata edit of an asset in QA, UAT, PROD</span>The following document contains the list of configurations that are utilized for EDAM 1.a project.
+<span style="">Configs for restricting metadata edit of an asset in QA, UAT, PROD</span>The following document contains the list of configurations that are utilized for EDAM 1.a project.

 **Story :**